ecs36c-fq2024/discussion_slides/discussion10.md

 Newer (some actually older than C++) languages
 (Rust, for example) ship this feature with their standard prelude.

+---

 ### Any other than Rust?

+Languages like Rust use traits to enforce these constraints, ensuring that types used with certain functions or data structures meet the necessary requirements.

 ---